 9 He Mutilated Cats During Childhood

 From a very young age, Kemper targeted and mutilated cats in his neighborhood.
 Former FBI Special Agent John Douglas revealed that Kemper would bury a cat alive, then dig it up before decapitating the creature and impaling its head on a stake.
-When he was 13-years-old, he also killed his pet cat with a machete and hid the remains in his bedroom which was later discovered by his horrified mother.
+When he was 13 years old, he also killed his pet cat with a machete and hid the remains in his bedroom, which his horrified mother later discovered.

-For young serial killers, often abusing animals is their first shot at releasing tension.
-They are starting the process known as ‘victim selection’ and take their frustration out on the only thing often more vulnerable than themselves—an animal.
-Later in their criminal career, this aggression escalates and they begin to prey on humans.
+For young serial killers, often abusing animals is their first experience at releasing tension.
+They start the process known as ‘victim selection’ and take their frustration out on the only thing often more vulnerable than themselves—an animal.
+Later in their criminal career, this aggression escalates, and they begin to prey on humans.
 Kemper was no exception.

 8 He Killed His Grandparents Because He Was Bored